 The band saw can also excel at a variety of straight cuts.
 Resawing, cutting thin strips of veneer, or even rough-cutting lumber from logs (using a specially-designed sled) are all tasks that a band saw can tackle.
 For these straight cuts, you'll need the right blade plus a sturdy fence.
 The fence needs to be positioned parallel to the blade, typically on the left side of the blade.

-Veneers, thin strips of wood, can easily be cut on a band saw.
-Install a thin, fine-tooth blade that is at least 1/2-inch wide into the band saw.
+This strips of veneer can easily be cut on a band saw.
+Install a thin, fine-tooth blade that is at least 1/2 inch wide into the band saw.
 Adjust the guide blocks and drop the blade guard until it is just above the wood to be cut.

 Hold the board against the fence with the edge to be cut parallel to the blade.
-Adjust the fence until the desired thickness of the veneer is just to the far side of the blade from the fence.
+Adjust the fence until the desired thickness of the strip is just to the far side of the blade.
 Turn on the saw, and ease the wood through the blade while holding the board firmly against the fence and the table.
-After completing the cut, turn off the saw, adjust the fence and repeat.
+After completing the cut, turn off the saw, adjust the fence, and repeat.

-To resaw boards (the act of cutting thinner boards out of thicker ones), you'll want at least a 3/4-inch wide blade.
+Resawing boards—the act of cutting thinner boards out of thicker ones—is best done with a bandsaw blade at least 3/4 inch wide.
 The wider blade will reduce wandering and deflection.
-Additionally, the blade should have a narrow cutting profile, to reduce waste.
+Additionally, the blade should have a narrow cutting profile, which will reduce waste.

-Ideally, for making large resaw cuts, you'll want a fence at least as tall as the board, to keep the block of wood stable.
-Additionally, a jig to hold the block firmly against the fence (much like the featherboard used when creating the veneer, but one that holds much higher on the block than a traditional featherboard) will make the job easier.
+For making large resaw cuts, you should ideally have a fence at least as tall as the board, which will keep the workpiece stable as you feed it.
+Additionally, a jig to hold the workpiece firmly against the fence will make the job easier.
+This jig will work much like the featherboard used when creating the veneer strips, but one that holds much higher on the workpiece than a traditional featherboard.

-To complete the resaw cut, hold the board firmly against the table and fence, and ease the block through the blade.
+To complete the resaw cut, hold the board firmly against the table and fence, and ease it through the moving blade.
 As with other band saw cuts, do not force the board forward.
 Instead, allow the blade to do the work and feed it only as fast as the blade can cut.

-Keep easing the block through the blade until it completes the cut.
-Then, turn off the blade, remove the board and the block, adjust the fence, and repeat.
+Keep easing the wood through the blade until it completes the cut.
+Then, turn off the blade, remove the board, adjust the fence, and repeat.

-Another form of resawing that can be done on a small scale with a band saw is cutting boards out of a log.
+Another form of resawing that can be done on a small scale with a band saw is cutting boards out of a small log.
 For this task, you'll need a sled to support the small log on the band saw table, using the miter saw slot as a guide.
-The sled will hold the log securely, preventing it from rotating, twisting or shifting while resawing, which would ruin the board being sliced off the log.
-After completing the cut, turn off the band saw, remove the freshly cut board, ease the sled back to the beginning point, re-position the log and repeat.
+The sled will hold the log securely, preventing it from rotating, twisting, or shifting while resawing.
+After completing the cut, turn off the band saw, remove the freshly cut board, ease the sled back to the beginning point, re-position the log, and repeat.